Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---
 layout: presentation
-title: Starter code, I/O using Scanner and data types.
+title: Starter code, I/O using Scanner, data types, and arithmetic.
 permalink: /slides/starter-code/
 ---

 class: center, middle

-# Part 1: Starter code and I/O using Scanner.
+# Starter code and I/O using the Scanner class

 ---

 # Agenda
-Part I
+Part I: Starter code and I/O using the Scanner class
 1. [Things you need](#assumptions)
 1. [Your first Java program](#starter-code)
 1. [Explaining your first Java program](#java-program-explained)